ljwagerfield/crdt/README.md

 Two-way merge detection of any data type can be achieved by attaching any CvRDT as a header to the underling payload, whether it is a CvRDT or not.
 The specific CvRDT used is irrelevant because **all CvRDTs will produce the same graph given the same set of concurrent writes.**

-That said, the `vclock` is currently the most efficient data type considering its payload and associated compare/merge functions.
+That said, the vector clock (aka `vclock`) is currently the most efficient data type considering its payload and associated compare/merge functions.
 Consequently it is used in many distributed systems, [including Riak][riak].

-*As an example, a grow-only set could be used whereby each insert adds a GUID.
+*As an example, a grow-only set (aka `g-set`) could be used whereby each insert adds a GUID.
 This would produce a monotonic join-semilattice, but would be far less efficient than a `vclock`.*

 ### Vector clocks